 So what is it that allows a common viral infection to set off a cascade that can lead to heart attack, stroke and death?

-Well, the researchers say that the reason influenza stresses your heart and vascular system so much has to do with your body’s inflammatory response to the infection.
+Well, the researchers say that the reason influenza stresses your heart and vascular system so much is your body’s inflammatory response to the virus.

-Basically, when the flu invades, your body sends out “first responders” to take care of the situation.
-These are white blood cells whose job it is to kill off the invader and keep you safe.
+Basically, when the flu strikes, your body sends out “first responders” to handle the situation.
+These are white blood cells whose job is to kill off the invader and keep you safe.

 When you’re sick, you can tell that these immune cells are fighting because you feel the effects of their “combat zones” in the swelling, tenderness, pain, weakness and sometimes redness and increased temperature of your joints, muscles and lymph nodes.